edgar-salesforce-dev/salesforce-development/README.md

     - Ensure the object is accessible to the intended users (for practice is just for admins).

 **Components**
-LWCs
+- `LWCs`
     - tmpDeveloperTaskManager
         - create a developer task using `Lightning Data Service`
+        - Use the retrieve method to retrieve all Developer Tasks on TmpDeveloperTaskController apex class

+- `Apex Classes`
+    - TmpDeveloperTaskController
+        - retrieve developer task, sort by due date.
+            - avalable for the LWCs
+    - TmpDeveloperTaskControllerTest
+        - test retrieve records